d-rudolf/UdacityML/report.md

 My results for both are presented in Tab.
 2.
 For my data set, a precision of 0.349 means e.g. that there are 15 true positives and 28 false positives.
 A recall of 0.375 means that there are 15 true positives and 25 false negatives.
-If a person is a POI, a classifier with a high precision will most likely correctly classify him/her as a POI.
+If a person is a non-POI, a classifier with a high precision will most likely correctly classify him/her as a non-POI (number of false positives is low).
+It will also be successful in identifying POIs.
-If a person is not a POI, a classifier with a high recall will most likely correctly classify him/her as a non-POI.
+If a person is a POI, a classifier with a high recall will most likely correctly classify him/her as a POI (number of false negatives is low).

 #### 7. References
 - documentation of scikit-learn (http://scikit-learn.org/stable/)